AI Product Placement: Put Products into Realistic Scenes

 What types of scenes work best for object placement?

 Scenes with clear surfaces, consistent lighting, and visible spatial context work best.
 Avoid scenes with extreme angles or heavily occluded areas where placement would look unnatural.
+You can also generate scenes from scratch with AI lifestyle scene rendering.

 Place your products into realistic scenes